 - OCID contains Oregon-resident births, i.e. information about children who moved to Oregon after birth are not included;

 - OCID does not yet account for children who move out of Oregon, unless it is documented in public school records;

-- OCID only includes information about the parents listed on the child’s birth certificate, whether or not those parents continue to be involved in a child’s life.
-OCID does not include information on other non-parent, adult caregivers; and,
+- OCID includes information about the parents listed on the child’s birth certificate, whether or not those parents continue to be involved in a child’s life.
+OCID does not include information on other non-parent, adult caregivers.

 About the OCID population